tdvortex/eris/eris-book/src/concepts/features.md

 ### Other structures

 Of course, other systems are possible.
+ActivityPub gives a lot of flexibility in defining the structure of an application, so there are few rules, mostly only guidelines.

-[Lemmy](https://join-lemmy.org), for example, lets users post content to a community, view a community's conetnt, and vote or comment on it.
+[Lemmy](https://join-lemmy.org), for example, lets users post content to a community, view a community's content, and vote or comment on it.

 ## Eris